lxdock/lxdock/README.md

 ## Usage

-It's barely functional, but if you put a `.nomad.yml` somewhere that looks like:
+We don't have proper documentation yet, but if you put a `.nomad.yml` somewhere that looks like:

 ```
 name: myproject